 - 1 lb ground beef

 - 1 lb ground pork

-- 4–5 slices of bread without the crust
+- 8 slices white bread with the crust cut off.

 - 2 cups whole milk